nashthecoder/marcus-bicycles-online/README.md

 - **Button Click**: When the "add to cart" button is clicked, the selected product and variant are added to the user's cart.
 - **Database Persistence**: Create a new CartItem record with the cart_id, product_id, variant_id, and quantity.
 Administrative Workflows
-New Product Creation: Marcus can create a new product by providing the name, description, and base price.
+- **New Product Creation**: Marcus can create a new product by providing the name, description, and base price.
 This creates a new Product record in the database.
-Adding a New Part Choice: Marcus can introduce a new variant (e.g., rim color) by creating a new Variant record associated with the product.
+- **Adding a New Part Choice**: Marcus can introduce a new variant (e.g., rim color) by creating a new Variant record associated with the product.
-Setting Prices: Marcus can change the price of a specific part or specify pricing for combinations of choices by updating the base_price of the product or the additional_price of the variant.
+- **Setting Prices**: Marcus can change the price of a specific part or specify pricing for combinations of choices by updating the base_price of the product or the additional_price of the variant.
 New Product Creation
-Required Information: Name, description, base price.
+- **Required Information**: Name, description, base price.
-Database Changes: Insert a new record into the Products table.
+- **Database Changes**: Insert a new record into the Products table.
 Adding a New Part Choice
-UI: Provide a form to enter the name and additional price of the new variant.
+- **UI**: Provide a form to enter the name and additional price of the new variant.
-Database Changes: Insert a new record into the Variants table with the product_id of the associated product.
+- **Database Changes**: Insert a new record into the Variants table with the product_id of the associated product.

-Setting Prices
+## Setting Prices

-UI: Provide forms to update the base price of a product and the additional price of variants.
+- **UI**: Provide forms to update the base price of a product and the additional price of variants.
-Database Handling: Update the base_price in the Products table and the additional_price in the Variants table.
+- **Database Handling**: Update the base_price in the Products table and the additional_price in the Variants table.

 ## Product Page

 ---